 Arjuna meditating

 This rare statue of Arjuna in Buddha pose on a lotus throne is made in 1982 by a woodcarver of the renowned Njana Tilem Gallery in Mas.
 The original design from master carver Ida Bagus Tilem (1936-1994) is executed by his student A. Suprata.
 The carving is of a very high quality.
-Look at the fine details such as the precise posture of Arjuna’s hands holding a frangipani flower and his beautifully decorated Gelung Supit Urang headdress.
+Look at the fine details such as Arjuna’s beautifully decorated Gelung Supit Urang headdress and the precise mudra posture of his hands and fingers holding a few petals.

 Arjuna is the great hero of the Mahabharata epic and also appears in other ancient Hindu texts including the Bhagavata Purana.
 In the epic, he is the third among the Pandavas, the five sons of king Pandu.
 In the Mahabharata War, Arjuna was a key warrior from the Pandava side and slew many enemies.
 Before the beginning of the war, his mentor, Krishna, taught him the knowledge of Bhagavad Gita.